Last Updated on October 26, 2023 by Sorin Petroj

 Secondly, you will get used to the same balls that the robot throws out.
 That’s why you should play with the players and use the robot to improve your moves.

 We’ve seen great results from players who have used the robot.
-From amateurs to professionals, robots have definitely helped with many areas of their game.
+From amateurs to professionals, robots have helped with many areas of their game.

 Top players use robots to practice under service pressure and perfect the speed of attack/defense.
 They are also used as a tool to practice targeting and to bring up consistency.